Henry Fonda for President

-Henry Fonda for President is an Austrian-German essay film by Alexander Horwath, completed in 2024.
+Henry Fonda for President is a 2024 essay film by Alexander Horwath.
 Horwath created the project in close cooperation with Regina Schlagnitweit (artistic collaborator and researcher) and Michael Palm (cinematography, sound, and editing).
 The film premiered at the 2024 Berlin International Film Festival in the Forum section and received several awards at international film festivals.
 In the annual critics poll of Sight and Sound magazine, it was voted among the "Best Films of 2024".

 Synopsis

 The film presents two parallel narratives.
 Drawing from the biography and screen lives of American actor Henry Fonda (1905–1982), filmmaker Alexander Horwath also creates a historical panorama of the United States, tracing from Fonda's Dutch ancestors' arrival in the 17th century to the present day.

 The film includes footage shot across several locations in the United States (Albany, Omaha, Grand Island, New York, Tuckahoe, New Salem, Tombstone, Fort Apache, Fonda, NY, among others) and archival material: film clips, historical film and audio documents, paintings, and photographs.
 History, popular culture, politics, and Horwath's reflections, which he presents in a voice-over text, are intertwined in the film.
 The film also features Henry Fonda's voice, drawn from a long interview conducted by journalist Lawrence Grobel in 1981, near the end of Fonda's life.